 You’ve Dated Past the Honeymoon Phase

-Getting past the honeymoon phase is an important step, according to Wendi L. Dumbroff, LPC, a couples and sex therapist in Madison, New Jersey.
+There’s no universal amount of time that you must spend dating before getting married.
+Everyone’s different, and some people feel ready before others.
+But getting past the honeymoon phase, however long it lasts, is an important step, according to Wendi Dumbroff, MA, LPC, couples and sex therapist in Madison, New Jersey.
 “New relationships are exciting, and in the beginning, all you can see is the good stuff,” she explains.
 “But this phase does not ever last, no matter who you are or how much in love you might be at the outset.
-If you can get to the point where there are actually things you see that you may not like, or agree with, and you still love the person for all they are, then you might be ready to take the next step.”
+If you can get to the point where there are actually things you see that you may not like or agree with, and you still love the person for all they are, then you might be ready to take the next step.”

 You’ve Experienced Independence